 Day 2 - Discovering Avignon

-Our morning starts with breakfast, followed by a guided walking tour of Avignon.
-Escorted by a local guide, we learn the secrets of Avignon's fascinating history - starting with the Palais des Papes, where entrance is included.
-The seat of the Papacy for 6 successive Popes during the 14th century, Avignon became the centre of the Roman Catholic Church after Pope Clement V fled the violent chaos and corruption of Rome.
-Next, we enjoy included entrance to the Rocher des Doms gardens, a lush hilltop garden set on a rocky bluff overlooking the city.
-From here, we get a glorious panorama across the terracotta roofs of the Old Town, as well as of the Rhône River flowing peacefully below.
-In the afternoon there's free time to look around.
-Why not head to Les Halles, the city's vibrant market to savour the sights, smells and tastes of fresh Provençal produce?
-From here, art-lovers can happily while away a few hours at the wonderful Angladon Museum.
-Home to Van Gogh's 'Railway Carriages', other famous artists displayed here include Picasso, Manet and Cézanne.
-(B)
+Our morning begins with breakfast at the hotel, followed by a guided walking tour through Avignon.
+Escorted by a local guide, we uncover the secrets of Avignon's fascinating history - starting with the Palais des Papes, where entrance is included.
+The seat of the Papacy for six successive Popes during the 14th century, Avignon became the center of the Roman Catholic Church after Pope Clement V fled the violent chaos and corruption of Rome.
+Next, we visit Rocher des Doms gardens, a lush hilltop garden overlooking the city.
+The views from here are simply breathtaking, with the glorious panorama looking out across terracotta roofs of the Old Town and the Rhône River.

 Day 3 - The Pont du Gard and Lavender

-One of France's most recognizable landmarks, the impressive Pont du Gard stands 161 feet above the Gardon River, spanning a width of 902 feet.
-This mighty aqueduct was built around 50 AD, using solid blocks hewn from nearby but no mortar to hold them together.
+One of France's most recognizable landmarks, the impressive Pont du Gard stands 161 feet above the Gardon River and spans a width of 902 feet.
+This mighty aqueduct was built around 50 AD by the Romans using solid blocks of local stone, but amazingly, there is no mortar holding them together.
 Originally, the Pont du Gard was part of a 30-mile waterway used to transport 4.4 million gallons of water from the River Eure to Nîmes every day.
-The mineral deposits still visible on the aqueduct indicate it was still being used in the 9th century, long after the fall of the Roman Empire.
+The mineral deposits still visible on the aqueduct indicate it was still being used through the 9th century, long after the fall of the Roman Empire.

-This afternoon we drive to nearby Coustellet for lunch.
-After our meal, we walk the short distance to the town's quaint lavender museum.
-Here, we learn about the history, cultivation and distilling process involved in making all the lavender products available in the gift shop and café.
-We transfer back to Avignon for dinner this evening, served at one of the city's many popular restaurants.
+Our excursion continues to the nearby village of Coustellet for lunch.
+Sweet floral aromas fill the air as we walk the short distance to the town's quaint lavender museum after our meal.
+The history, cultivation and distilling process involved in making lavender products is presented to us as we tour the facility and look upon the gorgeous purple blooms.
+We transfer back to Avignon by coach and join together at one of the city’s popular restaurants for dinner this evening.
+Overnight Avignon.
 (B, L, D)

 Day 6 - Monaco

-Back in Nice this evening, we sit down to a dinner of French specialties.
+Back in Nice this evening, a dinner of French specialties is the perfect farewell to our journey.
+Overnight Nice.
 (B, D)

 Day 7 - Tour Conclusion

-After breakfast this morning, you are free to depart Nice at your leisure.
+Enjoy breakfast at the hotel this morning, then you are free to depart Nice at your leisure.
 (B)

 Hotel Cloitre Saint Louis, Avignon